|Funding Available?||International Students?||Delivered by|

 |Funded from $100 / Concession from $20||From $650||$6,5000|

 Enrolment fees include text books, resource and Students ID charges.
 All our courses are delivered with Victorian and Commonwealth government funding. ^ Eligibility criteria applies.
-Trainees may be eligible for State and/or Federal Funding. * Eligibility criteria applies.
+Employers may be eligible for State and/or Federal Funding. * Eligibility criteria applies.
 For any further course costs, such as re-assessment fees, please refer to the student handbook.

 There are no formal pre-requisites for this course.

 This training is delivered with Victorian & Commonwealth Government funding. *Eligibility criteria applies.
 To see if you qualify for Government funding, click here!

 Candidates are required to provide evidence of the following for work placement:

 - Current First Aid Certificate